Naman-Pal/SIHMON/ceng355report.md

 ## 4.0 Integration
 ### 4.1 Enterprise wireless connectivity
 ### 4.2 Database configuration
+The database architecture is built on Firebase's ecosystem, utilizing both Firestore and the Realtime Database to manage user profiles, authentication, and sensor data.
+#### User Authentication and Profiles
+Firebase Authentication is utilized to manage user access and credentials, ensuring security and a seamless user experience.
+Upon successful login, user profiles are stored within the Firestore database, which is designed for richer, more complex data structures.
+#### Sensor Data Management
+The Realtime Database offers a highly efficient platform for handling the live sensor data stream.
+Each sensor's data is nested under a 'sensor' key, ensuring an organized and scalable data model.
+#### Record Retention and Cloud Functions
+Sensor records are retained in the Firestore database for a period of 7 days.
+This duration is programmatically managed using Firebase Cloud Functions, which also facilitate the transfer of real-time readings from the Realtime Database to Firestore.
+The functions include:

+createDailyRecord: Initializes a new record for daily data capture.

+deleteOldRecords: Scheduled to clean up records older than 7 days.

+updateMovementRecord: Triggers upon movement data update in the Realtime Database.

+updateOxygenRecord: Activates when new oxygen saturation data is received.

+updatePulseRecord: Responds to changes in the heart rate data.

+updateTemperatureRecord: Captures updates to temperature readings.

+This configuration ensures up-to-date health monitoring with a manageable historical data footprint.

 ### 4.3 Network and Security Considerations
 ### 4.4 Unit Testing
 ### 4.5 Production Testing